Parx-3DS/Desk/README.md

-any groups & or persons looking too nontendo pertisipate are welcome -> https://www.3dbrew.org/
+any groups & or persons looking too nintendo pertisipate are welcome -> https://www.3dbrew.org/
 Perspective finacial investors, Please review enclosed zip files for your selfs!

 # local on our Three-DS::Desk